-If you want to use Twitter to help your ecommerce marketing, I’d like to warn you first.
+If you want to use Twitter to help your eCommerce marketing, I’d like to warn you first.

 If your potential customers don’t use Twitter, there’s no point trying to start a conversation.
 You’ll have better luck talking to a brick wall (and less chance of perpetrating a monumental Twitter marketing fail).

-Even if your target audience are passionate members of the Twitterati, you need to make sure you’re using the platform in the right context.
+Even if your target audience is passionate members of the Twitterati, you need to make sure you’re using the platform in the right context.
 Otherwise, your efforts might fall flat (or worse – irritate people).